South Shields F.C.: Stadium

 South Shields play their home games at Mariners Park situated on the Simonside Industrial Estate, South Shields.
 The stadium has been known as the 1st Cloud Arena for sponsorship reasons since 2020.
 This deal was extended until at least summer 2025.
-It has a capacity of around 4,000 with approximately just under 1,100 seats across two seated stands.
+It has a capacity of around 4,000 with just under 1,100 seats across two seated stands.
 It includes 3 bars (one within a large marquee), a hospitality lounge with balcony, 15 executive boxes and a club shop.
 The ground was home to the Filtrona factory's works football team before previous chairman John Rundle bought the facility and moved Shields in during the summer of 1992.
 Before this, the club used rented council facilities like The Nook but spent the majority of their existence sharing Jack Clark Park with Marsden cricket club.

 The club were forced to leave the facility after the 2012–13 season by the former chairman who still acted as landlord until funds or a buyer could be found.
 During this, the club played their games at Eden Lane, the former home of Peterlee Newtown FC for two seasons.
 This was before current chairman Geoff Thompson bought the Filtrona Park premises in May 2015 and moved the club back in.

-The ground is within a 2-minute walk of the nearest Tyne & Wear Metro station, that being Bede.
+The ground is within a two-minute walk of the nearest Tyne & Wear Metro station, that being Bede.

 Club colours

-The home colours of South Shields are claret and blue shirts and white shorts, this harks back to the colours worn by the first incarnation of the club just before the move to Gateshead in 1930 and also the first known colours of that first incarnation of the club as early as 1905 when they were known as South Shields Adelaide.
-The current club (when reformed in 1974) played in Dundee United style tangerine and black before altering to Claret and Blue at some point during the mid-1980s.
+The home colours of South Shields are claret and blue shirts and white shorts; this harks back to the colours worn by the first incarnation of the club just before the move to Gateshead in 1930 and also the first known colours of that first incarnation of the club as early as 1905 when they were known as South Shields Adelaide.
+The current club (when reformed in 1974) played in Dundee United style tangerine and black before altering to claret and blue at some point during the mid-1980s.

 The previous incarnations of the club played (for the vast majority of their existences) in green, white and red which was an ode to the town's booming shipbuilding industry in the early part of the 20th century, red and green being the indicating colours for Port and Starboard respectively.
 In 1924, the club switched to blue and white before the switch to claret and blue in 1929.
 The second incarnation when formed in 1936 played in red and green quarters until the early 1960s when the club mirrored Leeds United's change in colours to all white with blue trim.
 They finished their existence in the town in 1974 reverting to all red.

 When the club left to form Gateshead United in 1974, they switched again to white and green, they would fold in 1977.